About Croatia, a Mediterranean Gem

 One must-visit unique attraction in Croatia is the Sea Organ in Zadar, an extraordinary musical instrument that harnesses the power of water.
 It’s a true architectural marvel.

 As waves crash against the coastline, hidden pipes beneath a set of large marble steps create unique and beautiful melodies.
-It’s an experience like no other, where visitors can sit and listen to the symphony created by the sea.
+It’s an experience like no other, where you can sit and listen to the symphony created by the sea.

 17. Blue Cave